openintegrationhub/openintegrationhub/docs/oihPostmanGuide.md

 ## Prerequisites

-In order to use the Open Integration Hub we provided a demo environment and a [postman collection](postman/OIH_Framework_Showcase.postman_collection.json) and a [postman environment](OIH_Framework.postman_environment.json) to test the functionalities of the Open Integration Hub.
+In order to use the Open Integration Hub we provided a demo environment and a [postman collection](postman/OIH_Framework_Showcase.postman_collection.json) and a [postman environment](postman/OIH_Framework.postman_environment.json) to test the functionalities of the Open Integration Hub.

 We suggest to download and import these files to easily process the steps described in the following.

+You can download postman from the [official postman website](https://www.getpostman.com/downloads/).

 ## SetUp